 SRS uses groundwater sources to supply drinking water to onsite facilities.
 The A-Area treatment plant supplies most of SRS's drinking water.
-The Site also has four smaller drinking water facilities, each serving fewer than 25 people.
+The Site also has 4 smaller drinking water facilities, each serving fewer than 25 people.

 SCDHEC requires SRS to collect 10 bacteriological samples each month from the A-Area treatment plant to ensure that domestic water from that system meets SCDHEC and EPA bacteriological drinking water quality standards.
 SRS exceeds this requirement by collecting 15 samples each month from various areas.
-All 2018 bacteriological samples for drinking water were collected and met the state and federal drinking water quality standards.